-At the end of his period of training, Daniel is presumably graduated into the company of advisors and statesmen, referred to by Nebuchadnezzar as the magicians, enchanters, sorcerers, and astrologers—as Daniel 2 and verse 2 records.
+At the end of his period of training, Daniel is presumably graduated into the company of advisors and statesmen, referred to by Nebuchadnezzar as the magicians, enchanters, sorcerers, and astrologers—as Daniel 2:2 records.
 But we need to remember that Daniel was still only about 18 or 19 years or age at this time, and that there were undoubtedly many among those men who were far greater and far more influential than he was.
-They had been advisors to the emperors of Babylon for many years and in that company Daniel would have been low man on the pole.
+They had been advisors to the emperors of Babylon for many years, and in that company Daniel would have been low man on the pole.

-Now, in fact, when Nebuchadnezzar had his dream, which is the central episode of chapter 2, an inquiry about it was made to these men—that is, all the men except Daniel—but Daniel did not seem to have been consulted and in reality did not even know what was happening until the order was given to execute the wise men.
+In fact, when Nebuchadnezzar had his dream, which is the central episode of chapter 2, an inquiry about it was made to these men—that is, all the men except Daniel—but Daniel did not seem to have been consulted, and in reality did not even know what was happening until the order was given to execute the wise men.
 So Daniel had no power and negligible influence.

-Now let me emphasis this: it was God who placed Daniel in the foremost position.
+Let me emphasis this: It was God who placed Daniel in the foremost position.
 That is worth repeating because here, as elsewhere in the story, we find the overriding sovereignty of God in this young man’s affairs.
 In fact, the sovereignty of God is the connection between these chapters, and moreover, it is the primary theme of the entire book of Daniel.

 In chapter 1, God gave Daniel wisdom, influence, and health or long life.
 Now, in spite of the threat to kill Daniel, God fulfills what He has promised, but how?
 By being sovereign over the details of history and every detail of them.